wood3

 Metal Ruler

 Metal is key here, because you can use it to burn straight lines by cozying your burner right up next to the edge of the ruler.
 If you were to use plastic, you’d melt it, so be sure it is a metal ruler.
 It works really well to create nice straight lines, just be sure to hold it firmly in place and keep your fingers out of the way.
+Do not hold the ruler near where you are burning!

 This is like having a magic eraser.
 Any over burned areas, or little mistakes you can gently chip them away with a razor blade and no one will ever know.
 Be careful though.
 Once. you chip it away, you won’t have a flat texture to burn on and the spot may be noticeable, especially if you go deep.
 Try gently scraping it first.
 On the other hand, getting the inverted texture is something you are looking for: it is great for creating fine hairs in detailed photorealistic pieces after you’ve burned it.